 Liaison with other agencies is also a key part of the role and will include consultations with professionals from other agencies.

-The contacts are delivered face to face to support the range of issues experienced by children and young people aged 0-19 and their families.
+The contacts are delivered face to face or by video platform to support the range of issues experienced by children and young people aged 0-19 and their families.

-As part of the Healthy Child Programme, Specialist Community Public Health Nurses and Family Public Health Nurses work within a defined locality or within our Single Point of Access, assessing need, delegating work within the team, implementing planned programmes of care and evaluating care delivered.
+As part of the Healthy Child Programme, Family Public Health Nurses work within a defined locality, assessing need, delegating work within the team, implementing planned programmes of care and evaluating care delivered.

 The role is to provide a child centred, inclusive, holistic and accessible Public Health programme to children, their families and communities, establishing links with the Early Childhood and Family Service, Early Years Settings, Early Help, other Health providers, communities and agencies (Education, School Services, Health and Voluntary organisations).